istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 ## Gather credential files from remote

+> ${CLUSTER_NAME} here is defined as the name of the remote cluster used and must be unique across the mesh.
+Some Kubernetes installers do not set this value uniquely.
+In this case, manual modification of the `${CLUSTER_NAME}` fields must be done.

 For each remote cluster, execute the following steps:

+1. Determine a name for the remote cluster that is unique across all clusters in the mesh.
+Substitute the chosen name for the remaining steps in `${CLUSTER_NAME}`.

-1. Copy the credentials file on the remote to the Istio control plane cluster to `$HOME/multicluster/${CLUSTER_NAME}`.
-The `${CLUSTER_NAME}` should be unique per remote.
+1. Copy the credentials file form the remote Kubernetes cluster to the local Istio control plane cluster directory `$HOME/multicluster/${CLUSTER_NAME}`.
+The `${CLUSTER_NAME}` must be unique per remote.

-1. Modify the name of the remote cluster's credentials file field `clusters.name` to the desired name of the cluster.
+1. Modify the name of the remote cluster's credential file field `clusters.cluster.name` to match `${CLUSTER_NAME}`.

-1. Modify the name of the remote cluster's credential file field `contexts.context.cluster` to match the cluster name.
+1. Modify the name of the remote cluster's credential file field `contexts.context.cluster` to match `${CLUSTER_NAME}`.

 ## Instantiate the credentials for each remote cluster